 Here are 16 of our favorite apps to help you unwind after work.

 Calm Down Your Mind with These Meditation Apps

-Meditation is a common and effective way to calm your mind and relax your body.
+Meditation is a common and effective way to calm your mind and relax your body after a stressful day.

 Try their 10-day beginner’s course for free and start with meditations of just 3-10 minutes.
 After that, move up to a 10-to-20-minute meditation.

 The app includes meditations and visualizations specifically for falling asleep, breathing mindfully, and switching off your brain.